Type 1 diabetes is five times more common that meningitis, but diagnosis is often delayed.

 Nearly 30% of newly diagnosed children have had at least one related medical visit before diagnosis.
 Doctors and parents are missing the early signs.

-In children under 2 years the clinical presentation can be non specific.
-However polyuria and polydipsia are the main symptoms in all age groups.
+In children under 2 years, the clinical presentation can be non-specific.
+However, polyuria and polydipsia are the main symptoms in all age groups.
 As parents may not mention these symptoms a doctor must carefully draw out this information.
-Also bedding wetting (Nocturnal enuresis) in a previously “dry” child can be one of the first symptoms in 89% of children over the age of 4 years.
+Also, bedding wetting (Nocturnal enuresis) in a previously “dry” child can be one of the first symptoms in 89% of children over the age of 4 years.
 Recurrent infections can also be a presentation.
 Oral or genital thrush can be present.

 If diabetic ketoacidosis (DKA) has already occurred, the symptoms can include vomiting and abdominal pain; deep sighing breathing called Kussmaul breathing and reduced levels of consciousness.
-All these symptoms can be misdiagnosed as acute asthma/pneumonia or possible gastroenteritis/appendicitis, if the doctor is not aware of polyuria and polydipsia.
+All these symptoms can be misdiagnosed as acute asthma/pneumonia or possible gastroenteritis/appendicitis if the doctor is not aware of polyuria and polydipsia.

 Type 1 diabetes can be diagnosed with a single finger- stick blood glucose test if the proper technique is followed.
 Scrupulously clean hands washed and thoroughly dried.
-The diagnostic criteria for diabetes in adults and children, is a random sample blood glucose concentration over 11.1 mmol/L. If the symptoms are suggestive of diabetes then this must be ruled out.
+The diagnostic criteria for diabetes in adults and children is a random sample blood glucose concentration over 11.1 mmol/L. If the symptoms are suggestive of diabetes then this must be ruled out.
 Children and young people should NOT wait for fasting blood glucose tests.
-The finger stick capillary test will be confirmed with a lab test of the blood glucose once the child arrives at the hospital.
+The finger sticks capillary test will be confirmed with a lab test of the blood glucose once the child arrives at the hospital.

 A child or young people with a high blood glucose level should be referred promptly on the same day to secondary care.